 There are a few easy ways to ensure dentists in your practice are not gambling on their spinal health with poor posture and equipment.

-Using a Salli two-part saddle chair can help minimize the risk of chronic back pain because dentists can maintain their natural posture while sitting on it.
+Using a Salli two-part saddle chair can help minimise the risk of chronic back pain because dentists can maintain their natural posture while sitting on it.

 Many workers hunch their backs when sitting on traditional office chairs, which reduces blood and nutrient flow to the area which can, in turn, weaken the discs and ligaments in the back.